-Our primary sources of liquidity are cash on hand (\$32.9 million as of December 31, 2008), cash expected to be provided by operations and, if available and funded, any additional proceeds from our existing revolving credit facility.
-Our cash flow from operations is subject to such factors as; overall advertising demand, shifts in population, station listenership and viewership, demographics, audience tastes and fluctuations in preferred advertising media.
+Our primary sources of liquidity are cash and cash equivalents (\$53.6 million as of December 31, 2009) and cash expected to be provided by operations.
+Our cash flow from operations is subject to such factors as overall advertising demand, shifts in population, station listenership and viewership, demographics, audience tastes and fluctuations in preferred advertising media.
 Our ability to raise funds by increasing our indebtedness is limited by the terms of the certificates of designation governing our Series B preferred stock and the credit agreement governing our senior secured credit facility.
-Additionally, our certificates of designations and credit agreement each place restrictions on us with respect to the sale of assets, liens, investments, dividends, debt repayments, capital expenditures, transactions with affiliates and consolidations and mergers, among other things.
+Additionally, our certificates of designation and credit agreement each place restrictions on us with respect to the sale of assets, liens, investments, dividends, debt repayments, capital expenditures, transactions with affiliates, and consolidations and mergers, among other things.

-Management continually projects anticipated cash requirements and believes that cash from operating activities, together with cash on hand, should be sufficient to permit us to meet our operating obligations in the foreseeable future, including, among other things, required quarterly interest and principal payments pursuant to the credit agreements governing our senior secured credit facility due 2012, quarterly cash dividend payments pursuant to the certificates of designation governing our Series B preferred stock, and capital expenditures, excluding the acquisitions of FCC licenses.
+Our strategy is to primarily utilize cash flows from operations to meet our capital needs and contractual obligations.
+Management continually projects anticipated cash requirements and believes that cash from operating activities, together with cash on hand, should be sufficient to permit us to meet our operating obligations in the foreseeable future, including, among other things, required quarterly interest and principal payments pursuant to the credit agreement governing our senior secured credit facility revolver due 2010 and senior secured credit facility term loan due 2012, and capital expenditures, excluding the acquisitions of FCC broadcasting licenses.
 While not significant to us to date, the disruptions in the capital and credit markets may result in increased borrowing costs associated with our short-term and long-term debt.
 Assumptions (none of which can be assured) which underlie management's beliefs, include the following:

-- the demand for advertising within the broadcasting industry and economic conditions in general will not continue to deteriorate further in any material respect; - we will continue to successfully implement our business strategy; and - we will not incur any material unforeseen liabilities, including but not limited to taxes, environmental liabilities, regulatory matters and legal judgments.
+- the demand for advertising within the broadcasting industry and economic conditions in general will not deteriorate further in any material respect; - we will continue to successfully implement our business strategy; and - we will not incur any material unforeseen liabilities, including but not limited to taxes, environmental liabilities, regulatory matters and legal judgments.